 - To save money, but still have a better overall flight experience, consider coach or premium economy on the way home.
 “One example I like is if someone is going on their honeymoon,” Snyder says.
 “They get married, they’re going to the airport soon after, and they want to sit in business class—they want the champagne and to continue in the halo of the wedding.
 But after two weeks, you just want to get home, so maybe you don’t care.
 If you had to choose [where to delegate your funds], you could just sit in coach.
 Another example is if you’re going to Asia and even if it is your honeymoon, let’s say going over it’s a daytime flight, but coming back it’s an overnight flight, so you might want business class on the way back so you can sleep.
 Just piece it together based on the budget you have and what’s important to you.”

 - Get to know what “premium economy” really means.
 “An increasing number of airlines have premium economy, but it’s very different from what people in the United States think,” Snyder says.
 “It’s not just a coach seat with a little more leg room.”
 Real premium economy, he explains, has wider seats, more legroom, often a leg rest, upgraded food, priority boarding, a smaller cabin.
 “So it almost feels like domestic first class, which isn’t all that great but it’s better than coach.
 For some people, that’s a great upgrade over what you’re used to, and it’s a whole lot nicer and more affordable.”
-Snyder reports that American has rolled out its premium economy on select international flights (though it hasn’t started selling it yet; for now, it’s offered only as an upgrade for elite fliers), and Delta will roll out its version later this year when it takes delivery of its first A350 aircraft.
-“But traditionally ‘international airlines’ are better,” he says, listing some foreign carriers that do a good job with this cabin class: Virgin Atlantic, British Airways, Lufthansa, Air France, Alitalia, Japan, ANA, Cathay Pacific, Singapore Airlines, and Air New Zealand.
+Snyder notes that American, Delta, and United all have a premium economy category and do a good job with it, as do foreign carriers Virgin Atlantic, British Airways, Lufthansa, Air France, Alitalia, Japan, ANA, Cathay Pacific, Singapore Airlines, and Air New Zealand.

 Be a smarter traveler: Use Wendy’s WOW List to plan your next trip.
 You can also follow her on Facebook and Twitter @wendyperrin, and sign up for her weekly newsletter to stay in the know.